 Yearly Renewable Term COI

-The level cost of insurance on the other hand calculates your lifetime cost of insurance and levels it throughout your payment period.
+The level cost of insurance, on the other hand, calculates your lifetime cost of insurance and levels it throughout your payment period.

 YRT vs Level

-There are a lot of different schools of thoughts when it comes to life insurance planning.
+There are a lot of different schools of thought when it comes to life insurance planning.
 You have the buy term, invest the difference, you have the UL YRT only, you have UL Level only and of course, you have the whole life all the way to avoid any forms of risks.

 So within the realm of Universal life insurance alone, there are a group of advisors who prefers one over the other; there are those who only recommend Universal life with level cost of insurance for fear of policy lapses and there are those who only recommends Universal life YRT due to low initial cost of insurance thereby giving the client(s) the opportunity for higher cash values